How Long Does FMLA Last: Everything You Need to Know

-Employees are entitled to a total of 12 weeks of family and medical leave that employees during any one-year period while working for the company.
+Employees are entitled to a total of 12 weeks of family and medical leave during any one-year period while working for the company.
 Matters that are covered under this are those which are outlined in the previous section.
 The 12 weeks of leave can be taken for any single instance, or combination of eligible scenarios.

 Advance Notice and Medical Certification

 If an employee is taking a period of absence, then they may be requested to provide notice of advance leave to their employer along with a medical certification.
 The request may be denied if the standard requirements are not met.
 The employee is generally required to:

 - Provide at least 30 days of advance notice when they can foresee the leave of absence.